fbpx

 Westwood Magnolia Parkway Improvement District

-WMPID give elevated attention to security in the area by including a substation of the Montgomery County Sheriff’s Department in the Westwood Village Shopping Center.
+WMPID gives elevated attention to security in the area by including a substation of the Montgomery County Sheriff’s Department in the Westwood Village Shopping Center.
 This law enforcement presence, along with the visibility of the mounted patrol, acts as both a crime deterrent and improves response times to incidents.
-The purchase of a ladder truck for the Magnolia Volunteer Fire Department and installation of commercial grade fire plugs shows the company’s intense emphasis on public safety.

 Planned projects will emphasize health care, quality of life, shopping, and recreation.
 Also, Magnolia Parkway will have its 14-mile parkway elevated to a true parkway.